-- Talk with students about games, including video games, tabletop / board games, and sports / playground games.
-Have them discuss components of games that they appreciate and that make them fun.
+- 1. Talk with students about games, including video games, tabletop/board games, and sports/playground games.
+Have them discuss components of games that they appreciate and that they find fun.
 Guide them towards discussing:

 - a.
-Score / winning / objective tracking
+Score, winning, and objective tracking

 - b.
-Story, lore, and setting / environment
+The story, lore, and setting/environment

 - c.
 Characters

 - d.
 Rules and game mechanics

 - e.
-Key items

-- 2. Discuss the major steps of game development:

-- a.
-Develop a concept / design

-- i.
-The first stage of game development is to determine a first approach of all of the game components we discussed earlier-- the mechanics, setting,

-story, objectives, characters, and items.
-Not all games make use of all of these components, but you should consider whether your game would benefit from each of them and, if so, what you would like each of them to be.

-- b.
-Plan how to create that design - Once you have an initial design, you need to plan your approach to bring that game to life -- which components need to be built and in what order, which tools you need to use, and how the work will be distributed. - c.
-Create a prototype of that design - Game developers always create prototypes of games before fleshing out the entire game.
+Key items - 2.
+Discuss the major steps of game development: - a.
+Develop a concept / design for your game - The first stage of game development is to think about all of the game components we discussed earlier -- the mechanics, setting, story, objectives, characters, and items.
+Not all games make use of all of these components, but you should consider whether your game would benefit from each of them and, if so, what you would like each of them to be. - b.
+Plan how to create your design - Once you have an initial design, you need to plan your approach to bring that game to life -- which components need to be built and in what order, which tools you will need, and how the work will be distributed among team members. - c.
+Create a prototype of your design - Game developers always create prototypes of games before developing the entire game.
 Prototypes are used to test gameplay mechanics to ensure they are fun before spending a lot of time on art and other efforts that may have to be changed. - ii.
 A prototype should explore a full "game loop", which is the set of core mechanics and behaviors in a game.
 In Pong, this would be passing the ball between players and scoring a point.
-In Fortnite, this would be building structures, gathering items, and fighting another player. - d.
-Produce/develop the full game - i.
+In Fortnite, this would be building structures, gathering items, and fighting another player. - iii.
+If your prototype is not fun, this is the time to make changes to your gameplay mechanics and try again with another prototype. - d.
+Develop the full game - i.
 Once the prototype has proved the game's concept is fun, the next step is to build out the full game with art and other features. - e.
-Test and polish the game - Once you create the game, you then need to test it with other players.
-After receiving the players' feedback, polish the features that could use extra attention, whether it is because they are confusing to players or because they need more emphasis and flare. - f.
+Playtest and polish your game - Once you create the game, you then need to test it with other players.
+Have your friends and classmates playtest your game and give you feedback on their experience. - ii.
+After receiving the players' feedback, polish the features that could use extra attention, whether it is because they are confusing to players or because they need more emphasis and flare.

+- f.
 Market the game - The final step is an important aspect that many people do not consider -marketing the game to others.
 You can create the most fun game in the world, but, if no one hears about it, no one will play it. - ii.
-Marketers identify the audience the game will appeal to most, then seek how to interest those people within the channels that they frequently visit. - 3.
+Marketers identify the audience the game will appeal to most, and then seek how to interest those people within the channels that they frequently visit. - 3.
 Provide students with Appendix A and ask them to create an initial design concept for their game.
-Students are likely to be extremely excited and involved with this step, so either time-box the amount of time they can use (e.g. "You have 30 minutes to create an initial design") or move on to the next step of the lesson the next day.

-4. Ask students to use Appendix A to plan out steps and a timeline of their efforts.
+Students are likely to be extremely excited and involved with this step, so either time-box the amount of time they can use (e.g. "You have 30 minutes to create an initial design") or move on to the next step of the lesson the next day. - 4.
+Ask students to use Appendix A to plan out steps and a timeline of their efforts.
 If you expect your students to struggle with this task, it might be best to take them briefly through the creation of an example timeline together as a class.